Agonsi123/MovieLand/README.md

 # MovieLand
-A movie search App using OMDb API, built with React.
+A movie search App with OMDb API, built with React.